luca-drf/luca-drf.github.io/content/blog/python-subprocess-buffers.md

 Let's first refresh what a pipe is and how it works:

-In very simple terms, a pipe is a mechanism for multi-process communication provided by the OS.
+In very simple terms, a pipe is a mechanism for multiprocess communication provided by the OS.
 It has two separate ends, a _writing_ and a _reading_ one.
 The data is handled in a first-in, first-out (FIFO) order.